Blog Post Updated on: August 3, 2023.

 1. Consider Replacing Your Windows

 While replacing your windows might not be feasible, it’s something you should consider before you paint them.
-If they are old and it’s time to replace them, go ahead and do that rather than covering up the problem.
+If they are old, damaged, foggy or drafty, it’s time to replace them.
+It’s wise to at least explore replacing your windows before you paint to cover up any problems.

-While replacing your windows is expensive, the investment will save you money in the future.
-When you replace your windows, you can choose more energy efficient options thus making it easier for you to heat and cool your house.
+While replacing your windows is more expensive, the investment will save you time and money in the future.
+When you replace your windows, you can choose more energy-efficient options thus making it easier for you to heat and cool your house, lowering your utility bills.

-If possible, you will want to check with your window manufacturer prior to painting your vinyl windows.
+If possible, you will want to check with your window manufacturer on how to paint their vinyl windows.
 In some cases painting your vinyl windows will void the warranty.
 Some manufacturers will tell you that painting the windows will cause them to absorb more heat, which can damage them.
 You should know what you’re getting into before you start your project.

 3. Pick the Right Paint

-If you are set on painting your windows, finding the right paint and primer is your first priority.
-Different brands recognize the need for these paints and offer vinyl safe paint in cans, in spray paint form and reflective polyurethane enamel.
-Before you paint, you typically need to apply primer first, and there are a number of vinyl safe primers available.
-You can even find vinyl safe spray primer.
+If you are set on painting your windows, the first priority is finding the right primer and paint.
+Different brands recognize the need for these paints and offer vinyl-safe paint in cans, in spray paint form, and reflective polyurethane enamel.
+Before you paint, you typically need to apply primer first, and there are many vinyl-safe primers available.
+You can even find vinyl-safe spray primer.
+Be sure you carefully mask and protect the glass and surrounding area if you’re using a spray.

-Some manufacturers will have recommendations on what colors you should use if you choose to paint their vinyl windows.
+Some manufacturers will have recommendations on the best paint for window frames and what colors you should use if you choose to paint their vinyl windows.
 For example, if you have white windows, you will want to avoid very dark colors.
 Professionals recommend that white windows should only be painted colors with a Hunter L value of 60 or higher.
 With this scale, 100 is white.
-If you have sandtone or terratone colored vinyl frames, you can paint them with any color that has a Hunter L value of 40 or higher.
+If you have sandstone or terratone colored vinyl frames, you can paint them with any color that has a Hunter L value of 40 or higher.
 Some types of dark vinyl windows, such as forest green, should not be painted.

 As you can see, it really is important to check with the window manufacturer prior to painting the frames.
-It’s also a good idea to talk with a store associate before making your purchase.
-Lastly, before you buy paint, carefully read all of the fine print on the paint to make sure that it’s a good match for your project.
+It’s also a good idea to go to a reputable paint store with knowledgeable professionals and talk with a store associate before making your purchase.
+Lastly, before you buy paint, carefully read all the fine print on the paint can to make sure that it’s a good match for your project.

 4. Clean and Dry the Windows

 The next step, whether you are painting the exterior or interior window frames, is to clean the windows.
 Removing the dirt and debris prior to painting helps to ensure that the paint adheres properly.
 You can clean the windows with diluted dish soap by adding a little soap to a bucket of water, and clean the window frames with a soft, lint free cloth.
-Rinse off all of the soap before you let the windows dry.
-If you own it, you can also clean the windows with acetone and let them dry before painting.
+Rinse off all the soap before you let the windows dry.
+You can also clean the windows with acetone, if available, and let them dry before painting.
 Do not start sanding until your windows are completely dry.

 5. Sand the Windows